| 2012 |

 | 2025 |

-Cryo-EM structural analysis reveals that CDAN1 dimerizes and assembles into cytosolic complexes with CDIN1 and multiple copies of ASF1A/B. One CDAN1 engages two ASF1 molecules through two B-domains and two helices that mimic histone H3 binding, occupying all functional binding sites on ASF1 known to facilitate histone chaperoning.
+Cryo-EM structural analysis reveals that CDAN1 dimerizes and assembles cytosolic complexes containing CDIN1 and multiple copies of ASF1A/B. A single CDAN1 engages two ASF1 molecules via two B-domains (acting as ASF1-binding motifs) and two helices that mimic histone H3 binding, thereby occupying all functional binding sites on ASF1 known to facilitate histone chaperoning.
 ASF1A and ASF1B have different requirements for CDAN1 engagement. |

 Nature communications |